 Buying a car privately offers few protections for the purchaser.
 However, there are a few steps that a purchaser can take before buying to avoid problems.

-A private seller has no duty to repair a secondhand car.
+A private seller has no duty to repair a second-hand car.
 As a result it is essential to have the car checked over mechanically first.
-If any substantial claims are made by the seller regarding the car, such as its ability to tow a trailer, or year of manufacture or odometer reading, it is very wise to check the information for yourself.
-There is also no cooling-off period when buying secondhand.
+If any substantial claims are made by the seller regarding the car, such as its ability to tow a trailer, or year of manufacture or odometer reading, it is best to check the information independently.
+There is no cooling-off period when buying privately.

 Money owing on the car

 You will need to know the VIN of the vehicle to do the search as it is the only information that will identify the vehicle.
 Owner details are not required.
-The certificate also shows details regarding any reports regarding the stolen or written off history of the vehicle, assuming that information is reported.
-The search can be done by staff at PPSR if you cannot search on-line.
+The search can be done by phone if you cannot search online.
 If a certificate is obtained that shows there is no registered interest over the car, you will have until the end of the next day to complete the purchase to remain protected.

 Following changes that were made to the law about second-hand vehicle dealing in 2010, Consumer and Business Services (formerly the Office of Consumer and Business Affairs) created these video resources: